cis5710/cis5710-homework/hw1-systemverilog/README.md

 You can use `make program` to download your bitstream onto the FPGA, a process known as "programming the FPGA".
 Once the FPGA is programmed, your design is running in hardware!

 The demo code is in the `rca4_demo` module, and it uses your adder to add 2 to a 4-digit binary number represented by four of the board's buttons (B2, B5, B4, B6).
 When a button is not pressed, it represents a 0; pressing it changes that bit to a 1 instead.
-The resulting sum is displayed on the LEDs D0-D5.
+The resulting sum is displayed on LEDs D0-D5.